Florida Treasure Hunters Find 300-Year-Old Spanish Gold Coins

 Brisben said that he plans to sell the coins to collectors.
 However, given his contract with the State of Florida, he said the state is entitled to keep 20 percent of the haul.
 Before he can sell any coins, he will need to confirm what they want to keep.

 1715 Fleet Queens Jewels can only conduct their search during the summer months, as it is the only time of year when the water is calm and flat.
-During this time, the crew leaves the docks daily at 6:30 am and return after the sun has set.
+During this time, the crew leaves the docks daily at 6:30 am and returns after the sun has set.
 In the winter months, Brisben conserves and documents the artifacts that he found.